Independent Environmental Monitoring Program: Blind River Refinery

 All CNSC licensees must maintain a comprehensive environmental protection program to monitor and control radiological (nuclear) and hazardous substances released from the facilities they oversee, in order to determine concentrations of contaminants in the environment and assess potential exposure routes to the public.

-The Independent Environmental Monitoring Program (IEMP) results for 2017, 2014 and 2013 confirm that the public and the environment in the vicinity of BRR site are protected and that there are no expected health or environmental impacts.
+The CNSC’s Independent Environmental Monitoring Program (IEMP) results in 2020 indicate that the public and the environment in the vicinity of BRR are protected and that there are no expected health impacts.

 - Interactive map and IEMP results

 - Data table Blind River Refinery CSV (20.6 KB)